 Your baby’s body is more active than most adult bodies.
 Not only does your baby’s body need to support basic life functions, but it is still going through rapid growth and development.
-Organs like the brain, heart and lungs are changing in ways that will affect the rest of your baby’s life.
-So it is important for your baby to get the things she needs for healthy development.
+Organs like the brain, heart, and lungs are changing in ways that will affect the rest of your baby’s life.
+So, it is important for your baby to get the things needed for healthy development.
 One of the most important things is oxygen.

 The lungs pull oxygen from the air and into the blood.
 With healthy lungs and clear air, we can take in a lot of oxygen with every breath.
 But when the lungs are infected or damaged or the air is contaminated, the amount of oxygen available is limited.
 Secondhand smoke is one of the worst culprits for bad air and damaged lungs.

 Secondhand smoke is a combination of smoke exhaled from a smoker and the smoke from a burning tip of a cigarette, cigar, or pipe.
 It is made up hundreds of hazardous chemicals.
 These chemicals irritate the lining of the lungs, cause damage to tissue, and alter lung functions.

 Secondhand smoke is harmful for everybody, but is more destructive on the developing lungs and body of a baby.
 Also, babies inhale more smoke because they breathe at faster rates than adults.
 As adults, we are able to move away if the air is irritating.
 Babies of course, are not able to move away from smoky areas on their own.

 Even small amounts of secondhand smoke can hamper breathing by affecting different parts of your baby’s lungs: